Weighted Average Real Life Examples

 Median (a measure of central tendency) is the middle-most value in the data set when all of the values (observations) in a data set are arranged either in ascending or descending order of their magnitude.
 The median is also considered a measure of central tendency that divides the data set into two halves, where the first half contains 50% observations below the median value and 50% above the median value.
 If there are an odd number of observations (data points) in a data set, the median value is the single-most middle value after sorting the data set.

-After understanding the median definition, let us consider a few examples to calculate the median for a data set.
+After understanding the median definition, let’s consider a few examples of how to calculate the median for a data set.

 Median Example – 1